jic-dtool/jic-dtool.github.io/about.md

   <h3>Vision</h3>

   <p>
-  We want to make data management a seamless and unobtrusive process that happens automatically in the background, giving researchers confidence that their data is safe and secure.
+  To give researchers confidence that their data is safe and secure, we want to make data management a seamless and unobtrusive process that happens automatically in the background
   </p>

   <p>
-  We want to make it possible to work with data hosted in the cloud as easy as working with data on one's own machine, to enable researchers to make use of the most cost-effective storage and computing resources available to them.
+  To empower researchers to make use of the most cost-effective storage and computing resources available to them we want to make working with data hosted in the cloud as easy as working with data on one's own machine.
   </p>

   <p>
-  We want to make data processing in the cloud and on high-performance computing clusters as easy as processing data on one's own machine, to empower researchers to process their data as quickly as possible.
+  To enable researchers to analyse their data as quickly as possible we want to make data processing in the cloud and on high-performance computing clusters as easy as processing data on one's own machine.
   </p>